SamvitJ/samvitj.github.io/blog-source/_posts/2017-07-22-evaluating-startups.md

 Being quick to label things as a "failure" is another problem altogether, and probably prevents people from making the kinds of choices that result in world-changing outcomes.

 [^6]: With regards to my elite college theory: if you disagree that the top hackers at places like Stanford, MIT, and Harvard form a disproportionate fraction of the pool of "great early employees" at large, then of course my argument is invalid.</br></br>
-Considering that students from these schools are so [overrepresented](https://qz.com/896280/most-unicorn-founders-in-the-world-are-graduates-of-stanford-harvard-and-the-indian-institutes-of-technology-iits/) in lists of successful *founders*, I have reason to believe my assertion hints at the truth.
+Considering that students from these schools are so [overrepresented](https://qz.com/896280/most-unicorn-founders-in-the-world-are-graduates-of-stanford-harvard-and-the-indian-institutes-of-technology-iits/) in lists of successful *founders*, I have reason to believe my assertion approximates the truth.

 [^7]: Andreessen Horowitz (a16z) is a bit of an outlier.
 Founded in 2009, it is the only venture capital firm started after 1995 to make this list.
 Being the newest of the lot, a16z has more to prove, but in terms of prestige, reputation, and [network centrality](https://techcrunch.com/2011/05/25/top-10-vc-firms-investorrank/) it is second-to-none.
 Some of its highest profile exits/IPOs include Groupon, Skype, Zynga, Nicira, and Oculus VR.

+[^8]: I'm assuming that the probability of a company become financially self-sustaining or IPOing after raising only a Series A round is negligible.